Trump's false election claims cast shadow over Illinois, Colorado contests | Politics

 Trump's false election claims cast shadow over Illinois, Colorado contests

-Republican voters in Colorado and Illinois will weigh former President Donald Trump's false claims of a stolen presidency on Tuesday as they select candidates for the November elections that will determine control of Congress and many state governments.
+Republican voters in several states weighed former President Donald Trump's false claims of a stolen presidency on Tuesday as they selected candidates for the November elections that will determine control of Congress and many state governments.
+Polls closed in Illinois, Mississippi and Oklahoma at 8 p.m.
+Eastern time (0000 Wednesday GMT), while voting continued in Colorado, New York and Utah.

 Republican candidates who support Trump's denial of his 2020 election loss have already won several high-profile nominating contests in other states this year, prompting concern among Democrats and independent observers that U.S. democracy could be at risk.
 Those concerns are acute in Colorado, where county clerk Tina Peters is seeking the Republican nomination to be the state's top election official, even though she has been indicted for election tampering and barred from overseeing voting in her home county this year.